 Add and Document PartsStart adding and documenting your parts now!
 Your parts should be well characterized and measured, and follow the Registry's requirements.

-The iGEM 2017 DNA Distribution has started shipping!
-We've added some new material this year, so be sure to read through the 2017 Distribution Handbook for storage instructions and how to use your kit!
+The iGEM 2019 DNA Distribution has started shipping to registered and approved iGEM teams!
+Be sure to read through the 2019 Distribution Handbook for storage instructions and how to use your kit!

 We've updated the Registry part collections.
 Users can discover new parts and collections and build upon what previous iGEM teams and labs have achieved.

 Before starting your projects, be sure to read through our help pages.
 If you can't find an answer to your question, contact hq (at) igem . org.

 The iGEM Registry has over 20,000 documented parts.
 The Catalog organizes many of these parts by part type, chassis, function, and more.
 Browse for parts through the Registry Catalog or use the search menu.

 Be sure to read through the Registry recommended protocols.
 They've been tested using the DNA Distribution Kit and BioBrick parts.
 See the Registry help pages for a list of protocols.